 Scot oversees Shook’s pro bono program, chairs the firm’s pro bono committee and leads the public interest advocacy efforts in all offices.
-Scot has been practicing for nearly 20 years, with 18 years’ experience leading successful, award-winning pro bono programs.
+Scot has been practicing for 22 years, with 19 years’ experience leading successful, award-winning pro bono programs.

 A testament to his success is the long list of honors and recognitions his pro bono programs have received from prominent legal aid groups, civil rights organizations, publications and bar associations around the country, including the American Bar Association’s 2020 Pro Bono Publico Award.
-His programs have been covered in both The American Lawyer and Law360, and they have been recognized with awards from The State Bar of California, Lawyers’ Committee for Civil Rights Under Law, The Legal Aid Society of New York, LatinoJustice, Public Counsel Law Center, Immigration Equality, Bet Tzedek Legal Services, Lawyers Alliance for New York, The Veterans Consortium, Swords to Plowshares, Victim Rights Law Center, Western Center on Law & Poverty, Alliance for Children’s Rights, Inner City Law Center, the Los Angeles Center for Law and Justice, The American Lawyer and Law360.
+His programs have been covered in both The American Lawyer and Law360, and they have been recognized with awards from The State Bar of California, The Legal Aid Society of New York, Public Counsel Law Center, Immigration Equality, Bet Tzedek Legal Services, Lawyers Alliance for New York, The Veterans Consortium, Swords to Plowshares, Victim Rights Law Center, Western Center on Law & Poverty, Alliance for Children’s Rights, Inner City Law Center, and the Los Angeles Center for Law and Justice.

 Representative Matters